Reave2323/Scripts-drafts-website/README.md

 # Scripts-drafts-website
-This is for use at my school please don't steal
+This is example page for use of drafts for scripts.
+At some point I wish to add upload and download features into the website as I learn more of web development.